This blog is the first in a series of seven we’ll be publishing about OpenCorporates Phase Two. Read the other blogs in this series here.

 Executive founder of Wellville and chairman of EDventure Holdings, Esther is an active angel investor, best-selling author, board member and advisor concentrating on emerging markets and technologies, new space and health.

 John is a veteran anti-corruption investigator, whose fight is told in Michela Wrong’s book It’s Our Turn to Eat: The Story of a Kenyan Whistle-Blower.
-He is now the CEO of Inuka, a Kenyan grass-roots NGO working for aimed at creating an informed citizenry.
+He is now the CEO of Inuka, a Kenyan grass-roots NGO working to create an informed citizenry.

 Mike co-founded Cloudera in 2008 and served as its CEO until 2013 when he took on his current role of chief strategy officer (CSO).
 He was also heavily involved in setting up the Cloudera Foundation in 2017, and was Chair of the board of Datakind, which encourages the use of data science to solve humanitarian challenges.